samanthar0se/nullboard/README.md

 * All data is stored locally, for now using [localStorage](https://developer.mozilla.org/en/docs/Web/API/Window/localStorage).
 * The data can be exported to- or imported from a plain text file in a simple JSON format.
-* The data can also be automatically backed up to a local disk with the help of:
-  * [Nullboard Agent](https://nullboard.io/backups) - a native Windows app
-  * [Nullboard Agent Express Port](https://github.com/justinpchang/nullboard-agent-express) - an express.js-based portable app
-  * [nbagent](https://github.com/luismedel/nbagent) - a version for Unix systems, in Python

-## Beta

-Still very much in beta.
-Caveat emptor and all that.

 ## UI & UX